khmratter/Sygnaly-i-obrazy-cyfrowe/README.md

 # Sygnaly-i-obrazy-cyfrowe
-Labs and projects in Digital signals and images course
+Labs and projects for Digital signals and images course